 |

-if a filename contained foreign language characters that were not
+If a file name contained foreign-language characters that were not

 included in the current Windows locale, the file could not be opened